 The Office of Justice Program's Diagnostic Center will be providing technical assistance to SPD regarding workload analysis and an evaluation of community policing efforts.
 Kathy initiated the contact with the Diagnostic Center in March 2015 and the engagement will continue over the rest of the DOJ recommendation implementation period.
 In order to fully meet the recommendation of conducting a staffing analysis, SPD is also participating in Police Resource Allocation & Deployment training.
 The Diagnostic Center's evaluation and the tools from the training will allow SPD to evaluate its staffing needs and existing resources and make the best possible decisions in allocating resources.
-The Diagnostic Center is planning a site visit in January 2016 and has designated Dr. Gary Cordner as the subject matter expert working with SPD.
+The Diagnostic Center designated Dr. Gary Cordner as the subject matter expert working with SPD.
 Kathy Armstrong and TARU Supervisor Kyndrin Tenny are currently working to provide the Diagnostic Center staff data about SPD in preparation for the engagement.
+The Diagnostic Center site visit is planned for January 12-14, 2016.
 Status: In Progress.